 Remember the human is something we intuitively do in traditional face-to-face classrooms, but somehow this gets lost in distance education.
-If it’s only text-based independent study, then we’ve silenced our students and treated them as mutes by not providing communication platforms that are supported in the grading criteria.
+If it’s only a text-based independent study, then we’ve silenced our students and treated them as mutes by not providing communication platforms that are supported in the grading criteria.
 Virginia Shea asks us to remember the human in the impersonal cyberspace, as part of her Core Rules of Netiquette.
 She was referencing politeness.
 I, on the other hand, am referencing the instructional goal of teaching to the whole student.

 Transmissive vs. Transformative

-Interaction treatments are any direct or indirect action between and among students, teachers, and the content.
+Interaction treatments are any direct or indirect action between and among students, teachers, and content.
 Besides written and spoken word, this includes nonverbal immediacy behaviors such as an instructor’s response time.
 The alternative, a transmissive education of information dumping, is unethical.
 Freire (1970) called it a corpse of knowledge.
 Nowadays, this is delivered by the uninformed online instructor through text-based study devoid of interactions with other students (e.g., read-write-submit).
 The lack of contact with others in the class is not only isolating, shielding us from social learning, but can be frustrating for some students.

 Are we teaching machines to learn better than we teach humans?Embed from Getty Images